uchicago-library/library_website/README.md

 The package generates a `bot_ips_config.py` file with ~1,700 bot IP ranges that gets updated daily via cron.
 This file is automatically imported in Django settings and excluded from version control.

-## Loop Style Changes
+## SCSS/CSS Compilation
-Loop Sass file compression is separate from the public site compression.
-If you want to compress new Sass code into an updated CSS file, in a terminal that is not running Vagrant, run 'gulp' in the root directory.
-This command should start a watch on all Loop Sass files and compress anytime a Sass file is saved.
+Both the public site and Loop (intranet) use Django Compressor with django-libsass for SCSS compilation.
+SCSS files are automatically compiled when templates are rendered.
+Edit the `.scss` source files in `base/static/base/css/` and `base/static/base/css/loop/` - do not edit the compiled `.css` files directly.

 ## Optional Configuration